konveyor/konveyor.github.io/content/Crane/Tools/TunnelAPI.md

 ### Troubleshooting
 It may take 3 to 5 minutes after the setup to complete for the load balancer address to become resolvable.
 During this time the client will be unable to connect and establish a connection and the tunnel will not function.

-During this time you can run `oc get pods` in the namespace you specified for setup, and monitor the logs of the openvpn container to see the connection establish.
+During this time, run `oc get pods` in the specified namespace for setup, and monitor the logs of the openvpn container to see the connection establish.

 **Example**
 ```